 This trek is suitable for any person who is physically fit.
 It’s not a problem even if you don’t have any previous experiences of trekking.
 You can make this route as a starting point of adventure in your life.
-But please be sure that you take some physical fitness exercises such as running, swimming, hiking etc. before you decide to embark on your journey this route.
-Please also note that it is natural that some time you may feel discomfort before you acclimatized yourself.
+But please be sure that you take some physical fitness exercises such as running, swimming, hiking, etc. before you decide to embark on your journey this route.
+Please also note that it is natural that sometimes you may feel discomfort before you acclimatized yourself.
 This means you need to begin some kind of training at least two to three months before you make departure for this trekking.
 It is recommended that you take an hour of aerobic exercise 3 to 4 times per week in order to enjoy the height and the climate of this route in order to make your experience wonderful and memorable.

 BEST SEASON FOR TREKKING

-Another best season for trekking in Nepali mountains is from September to the half of December.
+Another best season for trekking in the Nepali mountains is from September to the half of December.
 This is often regarded as the ideal time for the panoramic view of mountains.
 Days during these months typically remain sunny and clear.
 Moderate temperatures and comparatively cool evenings make the experience of trekking in this part of the world quite unique.

 HOTEL AND ACCOMMODATION

 While you stay in Kathmandu, we offer you accommodation in a hotel of two to three stars as part of our BB plan.
-Similarly, while you are in your trekking you offer you accommodation in teahouse (mountain lodge) as part of our AP plan (accommodation, breakfast, lunch and dinner).
+Similarly, while you are in your trekking you offer you accommodation in the teahouse (mountain lodge) as part of our AP plan (accommodation, breakfast, lunch, and dinner).
 We would like to inform you that teahouses (mountain lodge) are more like hotels.
 They offer hot showers, western food, and private rooms (twin sharing).
 As part of this plan, you will be served overnight halts with dinner and breakfast win teahouses (lodges), and lunches in local restaurants en-route.
-With it, you will be able to experience truly Nepali cultures and life styles.
+With it, you will be able to experience truly Nepali cultures and lifestyles.